kstastny/Talks/messaging-in-distributed-systems/presentation/slides/index.md

     * Expired, without consumers

-' Poison (invalid) message - message with bad content, cannot even be parsed, will never be processed
+' Poison (invalid) message - message with bad content, cannot even be parsed, will never be processed ' poison message - e.g. client deployed before server, server does not understand the new format

 ***